 Students sign up for volunteer expeditions with Summer Servers at the Activities Fair on Opening Weekend.
 Trips are scheduled throughout the summer, mainly on Saturdays.

-Harvard Summer School students can contribute to the Harvard Summer Review, a literary journal published once a year.
+Harvard Summer School students can contribute to the Harvard Summer Review, a literary journal published once a year that highlights student work written in Harvard Summer School writing courses.

 The Harvard Summer Writing Program also offers a series of workshops on topics such as Writing the College Application Essay and Using Sources and Avoiding Plagiarism.
-A full schedule of writing program workshops will be available later this spring.
+For more information, download the full schedule of writing program workshops.

 In addition to Harvard libraries and museums, the city of Boston, across the Charles River, has many cultural, historic, and scientific institutions to explore.
 Dance, music, and theater also flourish.
 The Boston Pops Orchestra gives free concerts each summer on the Esplanade along the Charles River, and there are a number of parks and trails in the city.